Pull subscriptions to Creodias EODATA catalogue

 MTc0Mjk5MTY0Mzg5MC0wOjMyZWU2ZGY5LTMwMDgtNDI3OS05MmU2LTIwMDgyOGU1MzJkMQ==

 To Ack this notification, we send POST request to the URL below.
-In this URL, we are using the ID of the subscription, alongside with that AckId:
+In this URL, we are using the ID of the subscription, along with that AckId:

 https://datahub.creodias.eu/odata/v1/Subscriptions(32ee6df9-3008-4279-92e6-200828e532d1)/Ack?$ackid=MTc0Mjk5MTY0Mzg5MC0wOjMyZWU2ZGY5LTMwMDgtNDI3OS05MmU2LTIwMDgyOGU1MzJkMQ==